alfdocimo/fe-sequra-challenge/README.md

 - **Tailwindcss**:

-  - I would use tailwindcss if this widget shouldn't be customizable, as an assumption I believe every merchant site should be able to configure (within some restrictions) the way the widget looks like
+  - I would have used tailwindcss if this widget shouldn't be as _customizable_, as an assumption I believe every merchant site should be able to configure (within some restrictions) the way the widget looks like
-  - Also, the should keep in mind the bundle size that it adds if not tree-shaked
+  - Also, we should keep in mind the bundle size that tailwind adds if not tree-shaken

 - **Axios**

-  - I like having a typesafe layer in order to interact with external services, however for the scope of the project I belive we could achieve the same with a minimal wrapper around the native `fetch`
+  - I like having a TypeSafe API layer in order to interact with external services, however for the scope of the project I believe we could achieve the same with a minimal wrapper around the native `fetch`

 - **@tanstack/react-query**

   - Revalidating and maintaining the information up-to-date with our server is crucial, specially in dynamic web-apps.
 I believe that @tanstack/react-query would be a great add-on to our architecture, but I believe for this challenge we could achieve something close with a smaller vanilla implementation of a _refetch_ system that triggers every time an _event_ is fired.
-Also - this pairs up well with a _PubSub_ system.
+Also - this pairs up well with a _PubSub/EventBus_ system.

 - **headless ui**
   - While I do believe that headless helps ups as much as having a component library - I believe that it also has a trade-of in bundle size, and in flexibility.
 Given that the scope of the widget is for it to be customizable, I have decided to own the implementation of each of the components